ekiefl/pooltool/docs/resources/custom_physics.md

 #### Create a name for your model

+Figure out a name for your model, then open up `pooltool/physics/resolve/models.py`.
+You'll see a bunch of [Enum](https://docs.python.org/3/howto/enum.html) classes.
+Find the one corresponding to your event class and add your model as an attribute of the class.

+Here's the example code: [d7ab8531424b62e1786506245b46715a607305ee](https://github.com/ekiefl/pooltool/commit/d7ab8531424b62e1786506245b46715a607305ee)

 #### Create a directory

-First, we need to establish a model within its own dedicated directory.
+Now, we need to establish the model within its own dedicated directory.
 This directory should be named after the model.
-As I'm using a simple toy example, I'll name mine `unrealistic`.
 The directory should be located in one of the `pooltool/physics/resolve/*` folders, depending on the event class your model manages.
 Since I'm constructing a ball-cushion model, I'll create the `unrealistic` folder in `pooltool/physics/resolve/ball_cushion/`.

 Within your model directory, create an `__init__.py` file.
 If your model is simple, all your model logic can be contained within this single file.
 However, if your model grows complex, feel free to expand it across multiple files, provided they're kept within your model directory.